secretstartups/handbook/support/license-and-renewals/workflows/customersdot/troubleshoot_errors_while_making_purchases.html.md

    - Search for customer using one of the following: email, domain, or First/Last name (in case customer registered with a different email)
    - Click on one of the info, pencil, or person icon in the result
    - Take the customer ID from the URL https://customers.gitlab.com/admin/customer/customerID/pagepath
-1. Finding the errror message for the customer in Sentry:
+1. Finding the error message for the customer in Sentry:
    - Go to https://sentry.gitlab.net/gitlab/customersgitlabcom/issues/
    - Use `user:customerID` (replace `customerID` with the actual customerID from CustomersDot)
    - Open sentry issue → Click on `EVENTS`